nitefood/asn/README.md

 ##### *IP Classification*

-The script will use the ip-api, RIPE IPmap and PeeringDB services to classify target IPs and trace hops into these categories:
+The script will use the ip-api, incolumitas.com, RIPE IPmap and PeeringDB services to classify target IPs and trace hops into these categories:

 - [Anycast](https://en.wikipedia.org/wiki/Anycast) IP
 - Mobile network
 - Proxy host (TOR exit node/VPN/etc)
-- Hosting network (datacenter/hosting provider/etc)
+- Hosting network (datacenter/hosting provider/etc) along with detailed DC and region identification where available
 - IXP network

 ##### *IXP detection and unannounced prefixes*